Blog Customer FeedbackChangelog vs. Release Notes: Key Differences and Examples

 In release notes, the tone of voice is engaging, user-centric, and promotional.
 The company showcases the new features, what they can do, and how they are used.
 If possible, they'll promote the plans where you can get that feature, too, hoping to get an upsell.

-In changelogs, the tone of voice is adjusted for technical users such as your development team.
+In changelogs, the tone of voice is adjusted for technical users, such as your development team.
 It's neutral, technical, and concise.
 The main focus is on the changes, updates, and other technical details—not the story.

 5. The frequency

-Release notes are typically published with larger software releases when there is something more meaningful for the end users.
+Release notes are typically published with larger software product releases when there is something more meaningful for the end users.

 Changelogs are published more frequently.
 A company should publish a changelog outlining the details whenever a product change happens (big or small).
 For example, you would publish a changelog every time you make some bug fixes.